nrwl/nx/docs/angular/api-nest/generators/controller.md

 Possible values: `jest`, `none`

-Test runner to use for unit tests
+Test runner to use for unit tests.